The department has an OpenSPR (Surface Plasmon Resonance, Nicoya Lifesciences) instrument for dynamic analysis of

-The Frommer lab uses high-throughput approaches to identify pairwise physical interactions among proteins, with a focus on membrane proteins and those involved in signaling.
+The Rhee lab and former Frommer lab use high-throughput approaches to identify pairwise physical interactions among proteins, with a focus on membrane proteins and those involved in signaling.
 Over 65,000 interactions have been identified thus far.
 The team uses a screen called the mating-based protein complementation assay, or split ubiquitin system.
 Ubiquitin is a small protein.
 Candidate proteins are fused onto a version of ubiquitin that is split in half.
 When the two candidates interact, the two halves of the ubiquitin reassemble, triggering a process that liberates a transcription factor—a protein that switches a gene on—which then goes to the nucleus.
 When genes are turned on in the nucleus, the researchers are alerted to the successful interaction.

 The Wang lab is dissecting protein-protein interactions and protein modifications using mass spectrometry, with a focus on proteins involved in signal transduction and gene expression.
 Among their discoveries, a complete chain of protein interactions links the cell surface-localized brassinosterod receptor BRI1 to the nuclear transcription factor BZR1 and its thousands of target gene promoters; a circuit of interacting transcription regulators integrates multiple environmental and endogenous signals including light, temperature, pathogen signal, brassinosteroid, auxin, gibberellin, and sugar.

 The Ehrhardt lab has developed a system for generating N-terminal fusions of GFP with random endogenous genes in the Arabidopsis genome, and used it to characterize the localizations and dynamics of 120 GFP-protein fusions.
 (Cutler et al, PNAS, 1999).
 See the website.